Waboom AI

 The key lesson

 Plugins give Claude Code superpowers.
 There are plugins for ads, project management, analytics, and more.
-You're not limited to what Claude knows by default — you can extend it.
+You're not limited to what Claude knows by default — you can install an expert for whatever you're working on.

 8